ghar ghar tiranga

-The Flag Foundation of India was created with a simple and meaningful belief.
-Every Indian should have the freedom to raise the National Flag with pride.
-This belief shaped the organisation, which is registered under the Societies Registration Act of 1980 and works as a non-profit.
+The Flag Foundation of India was created with a simple and meaningful belief that every Indian should have the freedom to raise the National Flag with pride.
+This belief shaped the NGO, which is registered under the Societies Registration Act of 1860 and works as a non-profit.

 The story took shape when Shri Naveen Jindal questioned why citizens were not allowed to unfurl the Tiranga in their everyday lives.
-His effort to change this led to an important shift in the country, giving every Indian the right to display the National Flag with dignity.
+His effort to change this led to an important shift in the country, giving every Indian the right to display the National Flag with dignity every day of the year.
 The Foundation was set up to carry this spirit forward and to keep people connected to the Tiranga.

 Today, we work across schools, communities, and public spaces, helping citizens understand the meaning and value of the National Flag.
 Our aim is simple: to make the Tiranga a part of everyday pride for every Indian.